Database of Pages and Links

 After a website has been crawled, all its data are stored in the Site Visualizer project (*.SVZ file) as tables of one simple database, which has the following scheme:

-The program has a built-in local Database Management System (DBMS), which is being installed automatically along with Site Visualizer.
+The program uses PostgreSQL Database Management System (DBMS), which is being installed automatically along with Site Visualizer.
 All predefined reports are written using SQL.

 To better understand how reports work, right-click the All Responses report and select the Edit... command in the context menu.
 The SQL text will be as follows:

 SELECT response, response_code, COUNT(*) AS number FROM pages GROUP BY response, response_code ORDER BY response_code